roelvanlisdonk/rli-dev/vscode/extensions.md

 Is used to format multiple files in a folder.

+# JS Refactor

+I use it to change a literal string concatenation to a string template literal

 I use the following plugins in vscode:

 | Name                                  | Title | Description |